 Access to venture capital and hedge funds is also available to these investors.

 Accredited investors’ regulations vary from one jurisdiction to another.
 Local market regulators or competent authorities usually define them.
 The definition of an accredited investor in the United States is set forth by the SEC in Rule 501, Regulation D.

 An individual must have an annual income of at least $200,000 (or $300,000 if they are married) and the expectation that they will earn the same or higher income the following year to be considered an accredited investor.
 A person must have earned income over the thresholds in the past two years either as an individual or together with a spouse.

-An accredited investor is also a person who has a net value greater than $1 million.
+This type of investor is also a person who has a net value greater than $1 million.
 This can be done either as an individual or together with their spouse.
 The SEC also considers an accredited investor if the person is a general partner, executive officer, or company director issuing unregistered securities.

 An entity with assets greater than $5 million is an accredited investor.
 Accredited investors can also be formed if the equity owners are accredited, investors.
 An organization cannot be created solely to buy specific securities.